 If you are fully vaccinated and were exposed to the COVID-19 virus at the event, you don’t need to stay away from others or get tested unless you have symptoms of COVID-19.

 If you develop symptoms of COVID-19 or you test positive for COVID-19, immediately contact the host and other guests who attended the event.
 This can help reduce the spread of COVID-19 by ensuring that others get tested or stay home and away from others, if needed.

-The holidays will involve extra planning this year.
+Celebrations may involve extra planning during the pandemic.
 But taking safety precautions can allow you and your family and friends to celebrate and minimize the risk of becoming infected with or spreading the COVID-19 virus.